JuliaPluto/static-export-template-gitlab/README.md

 # Statically exporting Pluto notebooks in GitLab

-This is a demo repository containing one Pluto notebook that is **automatically converted to HTML** by GitLab CI/CD, and published to gitlab pages! 🌝
+This is a demo repository containing one Pluto notebook that is **automatically converted to HTML** by GitLab CI/CD, and published to GitLab pages! 🌝

-This project is forked from [static-export-template](https://github.com/JuliaPluto/static-export-template), which is using GitHub pages.
+This project is forked from [static-export-template](https://github.com/JuliaPluto/static-export-template).

-See the gitlab repository running the CI/CD pipelines: <https://gitlab.com/NTUMito/static-export-template-gitlab/-/pipelines/>
+See the gitlab repository running the [CI/CD pipelines](https://gitlab.com/sosiristseng/static-export-template-gitlab/-/pipelines).

-And the exported gitlab pages is on: <https://ntumito.gitlab.io/static-export-template-gitlab/>
+And the exported gitlab pages is [here](https://gitlab.com/sosiristseng/static-export-template-gitlab/pages)

 More info here: